Privacy Policy

 Apart from the cases described above, no data can be transferred to any other third parties without the consent of the Visitor or the User.

-9. What happens if personal data are not shared or if a person ceases to share it?
+10. What happens if personal data are not shared?

 No Visitor or User is obligated to share any personal data, visiting the webpage is possible without doing so (or after withdrawing a consent to Data Controlling).
 In this case, however, they may have limited access to our services on the Webpage.